-A few months back, I got the chance to visit Los Banos, Laguna.
-According to locals it started all out as a small bay, Laguna called “Mainit” or hot in english.
-And because the area’s are hot springs heated by the Mount Makiling .
-It was then renamed ” los banos” because of these springs .
-Interesting..
+A few months back, I got the chance to visit Los Banos in Laguna.
+According to locals it started all out as a small bay, Laguna called “Mainit” or hot in english and because the area has lots of hot springs heated by the Mount Makiling, it was then renamed Los Banos.

 In November 1972, it was established as the first autonomous campus.
-New colleges and research centers were created.
+New colleges and research centres were created.

 You love picnics?
 Go to the mountain sides of Mount Makiling.
 Enjoy the Olympic size swimming pool with giant trees all over the place.
-I will definitely go back here.
-Weekdays would be the best since weekends are jampacked with kids with their families.
+Weekdays would be the best since weekends are jam-packed with kids with their families.

-You can also visit the Makiling Botanic Gardens, The Magnetic Hill, The ELBI square is the best place for night life, here you can find various establishments from coffee shops, restaurants, food shops and more….
+You can also visit the Makiling Botanic Gardens, the Magnetic Hill, The ELBI square is the best place for night parties.
+Here you can find various establishments from coffee shops, restaurants, food shops and a lot more.